 Finding the right technology solution can often be an important part of effective impact management.
 With this in mind, Eastside Primetimers has partnered with Economic Change CIC, specialists in using Salesforce for impact measurement and management.
-We know that some ventures already use systems such as Salesforce as part of their customer relationship management, but without optimising its capabilities for impact management purposes – by partnering we can offer a joint impact and system proposition.
+We know that some ventures already use systems such as Salesforce as part of their customer relationship management, but without optimising its capabilities for impact management purposes.
+By partnering, we can offer a joint impact and system proposition.

 Pilot phase (now closed)

-On June 16th 2017, Access Impact announced their first 11 grant winners for the pilot Impact for Growth strand, awarding £500,000 in grant funding to organisations in England providing a range of services.
+In June 2017, Access Impact announced their first 11 grant winners for the pilot Impact for Growth strand, awarding £500,000 in grant funding to organisations in England providing a range of services.
 These grants will support charities and social enterprises that are seeking to raise investments or contracts to improve their ability to quantify, report on, increase and ‘get paid for’ their impact.